andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

 ### Examples

-I won't talk much more about this topic as there appears to be a broad consensus that smaller composable functions are better than larger ones for a number of reasons, and I'm not sure I can add much more than what is already available.
+I won't talk much more about this topic as there appears to be a broad consensus that smaller composable functions are better than larger ones.
 I'll link to [NASA's ten rules](http://web.eecs.umich.edu/~imarkov/10rules.pdf) for safety critical software, which states that functions written in C should not have more than a single page's worth of code in them.

 <table><tr>
     <th width="64"><img src="{{ '/img/info_icon.png' | relative_url}}" alt="information" width="32" /></th>
     <th> Recommendation: Break large functions into smaller ones.</th>
 </tr></table>

-## Should I refactor my code?
+## Should I Refactor my Code?

 - **I have two similar functions, should I refactor them into one?**
     - If you can combine the two functions without weakening the postconditions, or strengthening the preconditions: then go ahead.
 If the function is too big, consider splitting it into parts.